Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/3-Eigenvalue.md

 0 \le V_2 \le \frac{V_1}{\sqrt{a}}
 $$

 Here comes Grant Sanderson's geometric picture.
 Let us draw the column vectors $V^{(n)}$ after each collision on the unit circle.
-The result is shown below: when $V^{(n)}$ falls in the red-shaded region labelled "end zone", the collision stops.
+The result is shown below: when $V^{(n)}$ falls in the green-shaded region labelled "end zone", the collision stops.

 When a collision happens, we shall add a disk sector with angle $\theta$.
 For example, when $a = 16$, we read from the figure that there can be 12 collisions.